tseth4/poolcuts-react/README.md

 - Appointment
 - Book -> email to both barber and user
 - CancelBook -> email to both barber and user

+Need to fix
+-> accurate dates on the new appointment form
+-> profile dashboard style

+service api dns

+-> sends email with spa link
+   spa link will call get request to verify email to verification api service-api-dns/verification spa url

+*-> should we store user jwt in react context?